Canada runs for 2 scores, BYU upsets No. 6 Wisconsin 24-21

 THE TAKEAWAY

-BYU: The Cougars set the tone early by keeping the young Badgers’ defense on their heels.
-BYU lost starting outside linebacker Andrew Van Ginkel to a right leg injury in the first quarter.
+BYU: It was quite a bounce-back performance for the Cougars a week after losing to California.
+A hot-and-cold offense has looked good in road wins against Arizona and Wisconsin, but struggled in the second half last week against Cal.
+The Cougars set the tone early by keeping the young Badgers’ defense on their heels.
 The Cougars played with confidence in a tough road environment a week after a sluggish second half against California, when they managed just 94 yards.
-BYU more than doubled that output in the first half alone against Wisconsin with 222 yards of total offense.

 Wisconsin: The Badgers have first-year starters at cornerback, outside linebacker and defensive end.
 BYU exploited the defense with jet sweeps, though Wisconsin has also used that play for big gains so it’s not like the defense hasn’t seen it in practice.
-Wisconsin also had a few missed tackles early in the game, including two by normally surehanded inside linebacker Ryan Connelly.
+Wisconsin also had a few missed tackles early in the game, including two by normally surehanded inside linebacker Ryan Connelly, and they played most of the game without top outside linebacker Andrew Van Ginkel (right leg).

 UP NEXT